TheTharz/ai-summarizer/README.md

 ## Acknowledgments

 This project was inspired by the tutorial from JavaScript Mastery.
-Special thanks to them for providing the guidance and resources to build this web page content summarizer.
+Special thanks to them for providing the guidance and resources to build this web page content summarizer.Thank you all.